PawanKumar158/ShareChat/README.md

 # ShareChat
-It is crossed platform file and chatting application.
+It is a cross-platform file and chatting application.<br>

+* Today add the Basic files of the Android project.